rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 - **Do you usually celebrate your birthdays?**
 Yes, I usually celebrate my birthday every year.
-I prefer small gatherings with family or close friends and sometimes have a meal or a cake to mark the occasion.
+I prefer small gatherings with family or close friends in a dinner with a cake to mark the occasion.

 - **How did you celebrate your last birthday?**
 For my last birthday, I invited a few friends over to my house.
 We ate homemade food, played some board games, and had a chocolate cake.
 It was simple but a lot of fun because I spent it with people I care about.